 An initial appointment will be carried out remotely via video or telephone to discuss the needs of the business or individual and determine what level of support they need.
 If it is felt that a face-to-face assessment is the most beneficial course of action, a full risk assessment will be completed.

-If this risk assessment shows it is safe for us to conduct a face-to-face consultation, then we will come to your workplace or home to identify hazards and risks that might impact on the health and well-being of employees.
+If this risk assessment shows it is safe for us to conduct a face-to-face consultation, then we will come to your workplace or home to identify hazards and risks that might impact the health and well-being of employees.
 Changes can then be put in place to improve the workstation set-up, change posture and reduce the risk of musculoskeletal discomfort, headaches, migraines and eye strain as a result.

 A detailed report is also provided outlining further recommendations to allow employers to implement additional changes to improve their employees’ working environment.